OMB227/RL_Collaborative-Practicals/README.md

 # RL Collaborative Practicals

-This repository contains a series of Jupyter notebooks designed as practical exercises for understanding and implementing key concepts in Reinforcement Learning (RL).
-The materials are intended for students and researchers who wish to strengthen their theoretical foundation and gain hands-on experience with RL algorithms.
+This repository contains some Jupyter notebooks designed by Dr Mehrdad Ghaziasgar as practical exercises for AIMS SA students for understanding and implementing key concepts in Reinforcement Learning (RL).

 ## Background